Town of Sullivan's Island Fire and Rescue Department

 MEET THE FIRE CHIEF

 An iconic fixture to Island life, Anthony Stith continues to leave his indelible mark on the Town of Sullivan's Island.
 A native of Sullivan's Island, Chief Stith joined the Town in 1982.
 As Fire Chief for 30 years, Anthony Stith has played an integral part in shaping the policies and success of the Sullivan's Island Fire Department.
 Chief Stith currently lives in Mt.
-Pleasant with his wife, Donna, and is the proud father of two adult sons and two granchildren.
+Pleasant with his wife, Donna.
+He is the proud father of two adult sons, Anthony and wife Melanie and Sam and wife KateDaniel with four grandchildren Emme, John, Kate and Baker.

 MEET THE FIRE DEPARTMENT STAFF